jllpons/dgeapy/README.md

   -P, --p-column STR       Column name for adjusted p-values (default: padj).
 ```

-Script workflow:
+Script workflow summary:

-1. Input a table in CSV, TSV, or XLSX format.
+1. Take a table in CSV, TSV, or XLSX format.
 2. Verify and clean the data by checking for NaN values, duplicated values in the index, and excluding indexes with specific patterns using `--exclude`.
 3. Utilize `--index-column` to index each row and add fold change and regulation columns.
 4. **Identify differentially expressed genes (DEG)** by applying thresholds for p-adjusted value (`--padj`) and fold change absolute value (`--fc`).